 Unfairly, I think, the word ‘feminism’ carries baggage in the western world.
 Who would say they wouldn’t want the ‘full flourishing of all humans’?
 Yet, in practice, many continue to buy into systems and structures that oppress women, including the naming of God in male symbols.

-An understanding sacramentality helps us to break open the male-dominated language used to name God over the last 2,000 years.
+Understanding the interconnectedness of all things in the world, and that everything is potentially sacramental in revealing that which is otherwise invisible, helps us to break open the male-dominated language used to name God over the last 2,000 years.
 In the simplicity of experience of the world, without recourse to male symbols, a tenuous connection may be made with that which ultimately is beyond all language, knowledge, and experience.
 The creative arts are useful, or indeed essential, to overcoming such male-bound language for naming such spiritual experience.
 They are not so heavily reliant on language conventions, and can express the indeterminate expressively and to great effect.

 I’m working on some songs that try to convey spiritual experience, or experience of what some might call God (as a woman, and taking notice of other women’s spiritual experiences). #workinprogress